Teen Application Process

 Thank you for your interest in volunteering at Nicklaus Children's Hospital!
 When the Teen Program is open, completed applications with parental consent and all required documents specified below must be emailed as one PDF document to email@example.com.
 An acknowledgement email will be sent once all documents are received.
 If an acknowledgement email is not received after 48 hours, please contact the Volunteer Resources office at 786-624-4431 to inquire.

-- Documentation of immunization records for MMR (Measles, Mumps, Rubella) and Varicella (Chicken Pox)
+- Immunization records for MMR (Measles, Mumps, Rubella) and Varicella (Chicken Pox)

-- Most recent report card (all academic grades must be C or better and conduct grades must be B or better to be eligible for the program)
+- Most recent report card (all academic and conduct grades must be a B or better to be eligible for the program)

 - Copy of birth certificate or proof of age (14 years of age minimum requirement)

 NOTE: Due to the high level of applications we receive, we cannot guarantee acceptance.
 Qualified applications are received on a first-come, first-serve basis until capacity is reached.

 - we reach capacity